hubtype/botonic-examples/example-nlu/README.md

    Model saved.
    ```

    As you can see, the `acc` (training accuracy) is high, and `val_acc` (validation accuracy) is low.
-This means that our network did a good job classifying the intents that it already knows, but it's performance when seeing new examples is really poor.
+This means that our network learned to correctly classify the inputs that it has already seen during the training, but the performance when seeing new examples is really poor.
+This problem is also known as **Overffiting**.

 We could try to do lots of changes within this code, but we will never obtain significantly better results.
-To address this problem we will need to create a "dummier" model to be more flexible in terms of learning and correct this issue (known as `overfitting`), so we will need to make use of a custom NLU model.
+To address this problem we are going to try the other way of implementing a model.
+This option offers the possibility of creating a custom model without using any template.

 ##### 2.2 Creating your own custom model

 In this example, we are going to create a common model's configuration in terms of natural language processing.
-This is a stack of `sequential` layers consisting of an `embedding` layer, followed by a `LSTM` layer and finally a `dense` layer.
+The sequential model is composed of three different layers: an **Embedding** layer, an **LSTM** (Long Short-Term Memory) layer, and finally a **Dense** layer with a `softmax` activation function to compute all intent probabilities.

 Let's start by creating a new file called `lstm-model.ts` under **src/nlu/**.